En esta página, tú vas a aprender a programar la funcionalidad para que el usuario pueda elegir el disfraz de su personaje o avatar.

 In Snap! and on the AP exam, the index is always a whole number (1, 2, 3, 4, etc.).
 It is an error to use an index less than 1 or greater than the length of the list.

 Lists can contain anything: letters or words, costumes, other lists, or even blocks.
-You can use
+You can use my (costumes) to report a list of the costumes for your sprite.

-to select a costume in a specific position in the list.
+And you can use item of together with my (costumes) to select a costume in a specific position in the list.

-) have input slots that expect a list.
+item of) have input slots that expect a list.
 You can tell because the input slot looks kind of like a list:

-You can drag blocks into the input slot of switch to costume
+You can drag blocks into the input slot of switch to costume even though it's a drop-down menu.

 →